 However, this platform focuses on individuals who have been convicted and not the ones who may be wanted but haven’t yet been tried.
 In other words, this isn’t an extensive database.

-How To Execute a Probation & Parole Search in Summit County Ohio
+How To Perform a Probation & Parole Search in Summit County

 The Summit Court of Common Pleas is responsible for supervising the individuals on probation.
 They do that through the Adult Probation division, which offers an array of services to this group.